Malaysian culture and traditions

 Deepavali

 The festival of lights.
-Period of intense festivities in Indian neighborhoods.
+A period of intense celebration in Indian neighbourhoods.

 Can I shake hands with a Malay woman?

-As a general rule, wait for her to extend her hand first.
-Otherwise, a slight nod with your hand over your heart is the most respectful form of greeting (the Salam).
+As a rule, wait for her to offer her hand first.
+Otherwise, a slight nod of the head with your hand on your heart is the most respectful form of greeting (the Salam).

 Is punctuality strict?

 For business, be on time.
-Socially, "Malaysian time" (jam getah) is more flexible, but as an expatriate, staying punctual is always appreciated.
+Socially, "Malaysian time" (jam getah) is more flexible, but as an expat, staying punctual is always appreciated.

-How to behave during a "Banana Leaf" meal?
+How should I behave at a "Banana Leaf" meal?

-Use only your right hand for eating.
-Once finished, fold the leaf towards you to signify that you enjoyed it (or outwards at funerals).
+Use only your right hand to eat.
+Once you are done, fold the leaf towards yourself to show you enjoyed the meal (or away from you at funerals).

 Can I discuss politics or religion?

 These are extremely sensitive topics.
-It is highly advisable to avoid these discussions, especially if you do not know your interlocutors well.
+It is strongly advised to avoid such conversations, especially if you do not know the people you are talking to well.

 Opt for modest clothing.
-Avoid colors that are too dark (black), which are associated with mourning in some communities.
-Pink, orange, or yellow are perfect.
+Avoid colours that are too dark (black), which are associated with mourning in some communities.
+Pink, orange or yellow are perfect.

 Is tipping mandatory?

-No, it is not expected as most restaurants already include a 10% service charge.
-A small supplement for exceptional service is nonetheless appreciated.
+No, it is not expected, as most restaurants already include a 10% service charge.
+That said, a small extra for exceptional service is still appreciated.

 Can I drink alcohol in public?

-Alcohol is tolerated in licensed bars and restaurants, but avoid consuming it conspicuously in Malay residential areas or near mosques.
+Alcohol is tolerated in licensed bars and restaurants, but avoid drinking conspicuously in Malay residential areas or near mosques.

 What is the "Salam"?

-It is the traditional greeting: you take both hands of the other between your own, then briefly bring your own hands to your heart.
+It is the traditional greeting: you take the other person's hands in yours, then briefly bring your own hands to your heart.

-Use "Boss" or "Abang" (big brother) for a man, "Kak" (big sister) for a woman.
+Use "Boss" or "Abang" (older brother) for a man, and "Kak" (older sister) for a woman.
 It is friendly and respectful.

 Ready for your new life in Malaysia?

-Don't let culture shock ruin your experience.
-Prepare now with our expert guides.
+Don't let culture shock spoil your experience.
+Start preparing right now with our expert guides.